 ACCESS TO HOUSING & TRANSPORTATION

-Mile High Connects - MHC is a regional collaborative based in Denver working to address racial and economic disparities in housing, planning & development, mobility and access to opportunity that disproportionately impact BIPOC and low-income populations.
-MHC manages programs, advocates for policy change and provides resources and convening opportunities to support community-driven solutions.
+Mile High Connects - MHC was a regional collaborative based in Denver working to address racial and economic disparities in housing, planning & development, mobility and access to opportunity that disproportionately impact BIPOC and low-income populations.
+MHC managed programs, advocated for policy change and provided resources and convening opportunities to support community-driven solutions.
+The collaborative was dissolved as they achieved much of their mission, and the organizations opted to pursue solutions through other means.